privacyguides/privacyguides.org/docs/real-time-communication.en.md

 Once a peer has found a route to its contact via any of these methods, a direct connection between them is made.
 Although messages are usually encrypted, an observer can still deduce the location and identity of the sender and recipient.

-P2P networks do not use servers, as users communicate directly between each others, and hence cannot be self-hosted.
-However, some additional services may rely on centralized servers, such as users discovery or offline messages relaying, which can benefit from self-hosting.
+P2P networks do not use servers, as peers communicate directly between each other, and hence cannot be self-hosted.
+However, some additional services may rely on centralized servers, such as user discovery or relaying offline messages, which can benefit from self-hosting.

 **Advantages:**